White Bean and Ham Soup

 - 2 quarts of water

-- 2-3 lbs of ham hocks or shanks
+- 3-4 lbs of smoked ham hocks or shanks

 - 2 teaspoons Herbes de Provence, or Italian seasoning

 - 1 Tbsp olive oil

 - 1 cup of diced onions (about 1 small onion)

 - 1 cup chopped celery (about 2-3 ribs)

 - 2/3 cup chopped carrots (about 1 medium carrot)

 - 2-3 cloves garlic, minced